solid/process/notifications-panel-charter.md

 * A Web protocol for exchanging social data should include at least the ability to share status updates using the transfer syntax developed by the Notifications Panel or extend syntaxes such as Activity Streams.
 This protocol may allow the capture of new data, the verification of data using techniques such as as digital signatures, and the use of groups with some form of access control or capabilities.

+* Documentation detailing upgrade paths for existing technical reports or notes, including, but not limited to deprecated insecure WebSockets to secured upgrade of WebSockets.

 Other components necessary for building federated/decentralized social Web systems are in scope but will not lead to a recommendation without re-chartering, and should be discussed in the Notifications Panel.

 ### Success Criteria